MoussaabBadla/devfest-23-batna-rest-api/README.md

-Sekai API
+# Sekai API

 Welcome to the Sekai API!
-This API is crafted for seamless integration between our Flutter app and another API that focuses on generating AI content.
-Its primary purpose is centered around creating notifications, saving data to MongoDB, and facilitating communication with our AI generation service.
+This API is designed for seamless integration between our Flutter application and another API that specializes in generating AI content.
+Its main functions revolve around creating notifications, storing data in MongoDB, and enabling communication with our AI generation service.

-Prerequisites
+## Prerequisites

-Before diving in, make sure you have the following installed:
+Before you begin, ensure you have the following installed:

-Node.js (version x.x.x)
+- Node.js (version 14.x.x)
-npm (version x.x.x)
+- npm (version 6.x.x)
-MongoDB (optional, if your API uses a database) Getting Started
+- MongoDB (optional, if your API uses a database)

+## Getting Started

+Follow these steps to set up the project:

-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/MoussaabBadla/devfest-23-batna-rest-api.git
 Navigate to the project folder: